 The music in the club in Colombia is house music that didn't exist in 1984.
 The first acid (house) tracks appear in 1986 and it wasn't even called acid (house) See more »

 There is a snippet with Ed Bradley interviewing Derek Oatis during the end credits.
 Derek Oatis was the real life drug smuggler that this story is based upon.
 See more »

 Written by Steven Chandler

-Performed by Sam Bisbee
+Performed by Reni Lane